Apple in 2018: Five questions we need to ask

 This past year was one of Apple's busiest ever -- and 2018 could be even more jam-packed.

-In 2017, Apple revamped its popular smartphone for the first time in years with the iPhone X, removing the home button and integrating an OLED screen that stretches across the entire front of the display.
-It showed off its new HomePod speaker and updated its Apple Watch. iPad sales even started rising again for the first time in about three years.
+In 2017, with the iPhone X, Apple revamped its popular smartphone for the first time in years, removing the home button and integrating an OLED screen that stretches across the entire front of the display.
+It showed off its new HomePod speaker and updated the Apple Watch.
+Sales of the iPad even started to rise again after sagging for about three years.

-The company is going to have a tough task topping things in 2018.
+It's going to have a tough task topping all that in 2018.
 Apple will finally start selling the HomePod, presumably revamp its Mac computer, and come out with the iPhone X's successors.

 Sounds simple, right?
 Well, we have a few questions for Apple going into next year.